Dre Campbell Farm

 If used correctly, these will not harm or deter beneficial insects.
 However, chemical pesticides can destroy all insect life, including pollinators and predators.

-As a result, it’s best to avoid the use of insecticides, as they can negatively affect good insects.
+As a result, it’s best to avoid using insecticides, as they can harm beneficial insects.

 Buy Them Commercially